crosser/pdns-pipe-nmc/README.md

 SOA record is requested.
 That would invalidate the reason to have caching in the first place.

-One possible workaround would be to use some derivative of absolute time, such as the number of hours elapsed since the epoch, for the SOA generation count.
+One possible workaround, currently implemented in `pdns-pipe-nmc`, is to use a derivative of absolute time, in our case the number of 10-munute intervals elapsed since Namecoin was concieved, as the SOA generation count.

-At the time of this writing, `pdns-pipe-nmc` simply reports zero as the SOA generation count.
-This leads to stale results until `pdnsd` is restarted.

 ## Getting the Software